 It helps our region’s communities prepare for, respond to and recover from emergencies and disasters.

-The Centre is operated by Porirua City Council staff and becomes a hive of activity, where critical decisions are made in consultation with emergency services and other agencies involved in disaster response.
+The EOC is operated by Porirua City Council staff and becomes a hive of activity, where critical decisions are made in consultation with emergency services and other agencies involved in disaster response.

 Community emergency hubs, coordinated by WREMO, enable a community to prepare in advance to get together and help each other during emergencies.